amirmasoudabdol/Bilbo/docs/doxygen/Classes/structsam_1_1_policy_chain.md

-**Note**:
+!!! note "Note"

     * Currently this only uses `all_of` meaning that all policies need to be satisfied for the check to be passed.
     * This is horrible, there are two methods, one gets the pointer and another one the ref.
 This is very confusing!